meilisearch/specifications/text/0105-dumps-api.md

 - A dump creation status can be tracked using the `GET - /tasks/:task_uid` endpoint.
 - MeiliSearch can only create one dump at a time.
 - By default, dumps are created in a folder named `dumps`, and can be found in the same directory as the MeiliSearch binary.
-- The `dumps` directory can be customized using the `--dumps-dir` configuration option.
+- The `dumps` directory can be customized using the `--dump-dir` configuration option.
 If the dump directory does not already exist when the dump creation process is called, MeiliSearch will create it.
 - A `.dump` file can be imported using the `--import-dump` command-line flag.
 - The MeiliSearch server starts when the dump is fully imported and indexed.
 - By default, importing a dump when a database already exists (a non-empty data.ms folder in the same directory as the MeiliSearch binary) will stop the process and throw an error.